dwheelerau/learning_java/README.md

 otherword all the members of the inheritance tree esablish a contract; a protocol that all subtypes use.

+A subclass can override a superclass method, but the arguments the method takes and the return type must be the same (or at least compatible), this ensures that the subclass obayes the contract.
+The access level must also be compatible, you can't override a superclass method with a private method if the superclass method is public.

 #### Polymorphism
 `Dog fido = new Dog();`
-# using polymorhphism we can use an Animal reference for a Dog.
+#### using polymorhphism we can use an Animal reference for a Dog.
 `Animal fido = new Dog();`

 This is useful because an Animal array can hold all subclass objects.
 You can